Yvelchrome/FrontendMentor-Challenges/README.md

 ## Navigate

-You can view the different projects by navigating through the different branchs of this repository
+You can view the different projects by navigating through the different branches of this repository

 ## Why ?